naiilya/stat228_portfolio/README.md

 Hi!
 My name is Nailya Alim.

 I'm currently a junior at Simmons University majoring in Financial Mathematics, Mathematical Sciences, and Data Science.
-As an incoming AI research fellow at MIT Break Through Tech Program, I am passionate about advancing my skills in statistical modeling, supervised and unsupervised machine learning, and generative AI.
+As an AI research fellow at MIT Break Through Tech Program, I am passionate about advancing my skills in statistical modeling, supervised and unsupervised machine learning, and generative AI.

 ---